project-team/asset-manager/README.md

 #asset-manager

-A [node.js](http://nodejs.org) module for NodeJS Avanscoperta.
-This module insert in a mongodb istance a Asset.
+A [node.js](http://nodejs.org) module for NodeJS Avanscoperta Course.
+This module handles the insert and update of an Asset in a mongodb istance.

 	npm install marcoleo/asset-manager